ali-akan/ECG/README.md

 1.  **Install Dependencies**
     -   Ensure you have Python installed on your system.
     -   Install the required Python libraries using pip:
-       `pip install pandas plotly`
+       `pip install dash plotly pandas `
 #### How to Use
 1.  **Running the Script**
     -   Execute the script by running `ecg_visualizer.py` in your Python environment.
 2.  **Selecting Your Data**
+    - The application interface will automatically launch in your default web browser.
+If it doesn't, navigate to http://127.0.0.1:8050/ manually.
-    -   A file dialog will open to select your ECG data CSV file.
+    -  Click the "Open CSV File" button and select your ECG data CSV file.
 3.  **Understanding the Plot**
     -   The plot displays time (ms) on the x-axis and voltage (mV) on the y-axis.
+    -   Multiple channels of ECG data can be displayed simultaneously.
 4.  **Interacting with the Plot**
+    -   Use the dropdown menu to select the specific channels you wish to display.
     -   Use your mouse to zoom in on specific time ranges by dragging a box.
     -   Use the buttons above the plot to adjust the zoom level or reset to view the entire plot.
     - Selected lines can be displayed individually or together.